AideenM12/Joyce-English-School-MS4/TESTING.md

 ### Test Case 2

-> As a first time user I want to access reviews of the school to inform my decision before signing up for a course.
+> As a first-time user I want to access reviews of the school to inform my decision before signing up for a course.

 **Description**
 Verify that the site offers users access to the reviews page without having to register.